 How can I claim a refund?

-If you had a mixture of NHS and private treatment, you can only get a refund for charges that were part of your NHS treatment.
+If you had a mix of NHS and private treatment, you can only get a refund for charges that were part of your NHS treatment.

 Ask your dentist for the NHS receipt form FP64, or a receipt that shows the total NHS charge and the date you paid.
-You'll also need the HC5 (D) refund claim form for dental charges (PDF, 59kb), on which you'll need to explain why you're claiming a refund.
+You'll also need the HC5 refund claim form, on which you'll need to explain why you're claiming a refund.

 Enclose your original receipt, and make sure you include your full name and the address of your dentist, and post it to the address stated on the form.